TruStory/truchain/docs/spec/slashing/README.md

 ### Messages

 `SlashUserMsg` increments the `SlashCount` of an `Argument`.
-If `SlashCount` exceeds the `MaxSlashCount` param, implement punishments.
+If `SlashCount` exceeds the `MaxStakeSlashCount` param, implement punishments.
 Only a user with an earned trustake of greater than 100 can slash.
 In the future, this value will be based on the total earned trustake in the community and user reputation.

 Punishment
 * Slash total interest of each staker